 NewCourtland Center for Transitions and Health

 Dr. Meghani has authored many articles in high impact refereed journals.
-She has also served as a peer reviewer for highly reputed journals including Archives of Internal Medicine, Journal of the American Geriatric Society, Journal of Nursing Scholarship, Journal of Pain and Symptom Management, Journal of Palliative Care, Pain Medicine, BMC Palliative Care and the WHO's Eastern Mediterranean Health Journal.
+She has also served as a peer reviewer for highly reputed journals including Health Services Research, Archives of Internal Medicine, Journal of the American Geriatric Society, Journal of Nursing Scholarship, Journal of Pain and Symptom Management, Journal of Palliative Care, Pain Medicine, BMC Palliative Care and the World Health Organization’s Eastern Mediterranean Health Journal.

 |Publications (select year)